wanpcrw/AttractingContributors/README.md

 4. Merge 10 Pull Requests into your forked Project.

 # My Project (Game-collection)
-Goal - I want contributors to help me list some of the best video games.
+Goal - I want contributors to help me list some of the best video games.:
-The best game in my opinion is "ELDEN RING" made by FromSoftware.
+The best game in my opinion is "ELDEN RING" made by FromSoftware. :
-Add one of the your best game to the list below.
+Add one of the your best game to the list below.:

 # List of Game